duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_4_hw_assembly_db21.md

 * Check all cable connectors and make sure they are plugged in completely.
 Do not use force on the Duckiebot, it is (almost) never useful, and it might lead to undesirable outcomes.

-* Make sure you have flashed your SD card with the latest version of the Duckiebot `DB21` image.
+* Make sure you have flashed your SD card with the latest version of the Duckiebot image (configuration `DB21M` if using a Jetson Nano 2 GB, `DB21J` if using a Jetson Nano 4 GB).

 Note: Version 1.2.2 is the minimum requirement for enabling battery code updates.
 Make sure you have at least this version (>22 March 2021).